WJSoftware/vite-plugin-single-spa/README.md

 RollupError: "cssLifecycleFactory" is not exported by "vite-plugin-single-spa/ex"
 ```

-It will also throw an error when trying to mount the micro-frontend in `serve` mode.

 ### Important Notes About Generating Multiple Instances of a Parcel or Micro-Frontend

 While an incredible library, `single-spa` was not designed to support the mounting of more than one instance of a